WHY ATTEND RIS 2019?

 Stop by the Hilton Cleveland Eliot's Bar, named for famed Prohibition-era crime fighter Eliot Ness, and meet your RIS19 colleagues for light fare and drinks.

 The Power of Little Ideas: A Low-Risk, High-Reward Approach to Innovation

 Presented by American Express

-Speaker: David Robinson, Author, Consultant, MIT Faculty Member, and Student of Innovation
+Speaker: David Robertson, Author, Consultant, MIT Faculty Member, and Student of Innovation

 10:15 AM - 10:30 AM

 Scanning.
 Issue and trend spotting.
 Status quo questioning.
 Successful innovations are rooted in an early awareness of challenges just coming into view and the newest ideas bubbling to the surface.
 Terry Grim of Foresight Alliance introduces you to disciplined ways of thinking and processes that can prepare you to take your organization from what it is today to all it can be tomorrow.
 Grim, who teaches Future Studies at the University of Houston, draws upon restaurant industry examples in the Restaurant 2030 report, and explains three steps to get you started.
 All attendees receive a free copy of the report, produced every ten years to predict the top ten drivers of change and disruption in our industry over the coming decade.

 Speaker: Terry Grim, Partner & Founder, Foresight Alliance & Adjunct Professor in Studies of the Future, The University of Houston